 The Board has carefully reviewed and considered the correspondence exchanged by the parties in connection with this dispute during the handling on the property, ex-parte submissions, and arguments.
-The Board finds that the Carrier took no exception to the increased subcontracting over the Article XV ratio.
-The Board also finds that the Claimants were in furlough status prior to the contracted work beginning.
-However, the Organization failed to establish that the Claimants were furloughed as a direct result of the increased subcontracting.
-The language of the parties' Agreement sets a very high causation standard, and the Union has not established the direct connection required by the Agreement.
-The Board finds there is insufficient evidence to find a violation of Rule 1C.
+The Board finds that the Carrier took no exception to the increased contracting over the Article XV ratio.
+The Board finds that the Claimants were not furloughed in accordance with the language of Rule 13.
+In addition, there was insufficient evidence to establish that the Claimants were furloughed as a direct result of the increased subcontracting.
+The Board, therefore, finds that the Organization has failed to establish by substantial evidence a violation of the parties' Agreement.